Best Games Like Cyberpunk 2077

 Developed by: One More Level, 3D Realms, Slipgate Ironworks

-To make up for Mirror’s Edge: Catalyst’s lack of action and hack-and-slash elements, we needed to choose a game that will be mostly focused on that, hack-and-slash.
-With so many reviews from top game reviewers, Ghostrunner literally crunched some high-player numbers.
+To make up for Mirror’s Edge: Catalyst’s lack of action and hack-and-slash elements, we needed to choose a game mostly focused on that hack-and-slash.
+With many reviews from top game reviewers, Ghostrunner crunched some high-player numbers.

-Its set in the future, and is very chaotic indeed.
-You will play a character, which has a focused skillset of taking down enemies in a blink of an eye.
-Cyberware is present in Ghostrunner under a different name, and in both games, this technology will increase the performance of your character.
+It’s set in the future and is very chaotic indeed.
+You will play a character with a focused skillset of taking down enemies in the blink of an eye.
+Cyberware is present in Ghostrunner under a different name, and in both games, this technology will increase your character’s performance.

-The world isn’t as open as Cyberpunk’s one, but the graphics and the dynamic of this game makes up for this.
-When playing it, you won’t even notice that most of the world is closed off.
-There is also a lot of Katana combat which is present in Cyberpunk 2077 as well.
+The world isn’t as open as Cyberpunk’s, but this game’s graphics and dynamics make up for this.
+You won’t even notice that most of the world is closed off when playing it.
+There is also a lot of Katana combat, which is present in Cyberpunk 2077.

 5. Observer: System Redux